89,799

 Children with unmet support needs can experience frustration, anxiety, and other mental health issues.
 They may struggle in school or in communicating, and without therapy, these struggles persist.
 Over years, this can erode a child's self-esteem and emotional well-being.
 In some cases, families report their children's condition worsening during the wait.

 Long waitlists also harm families, which in turn affects children's environments.
-Parents often experience extreme stress and anxiety.
-Some parents reduce work hours or quit jobs to care for a child who isn't getting support.
-The FAO estimates autism service gaps lead to $2.5 billion in lost productivity annually for parents in Ontario.
+Parents often experience extreme stress, anxiety, and severe financial strain.
+Many are forced to reduce work hours or quit jobs entirely to provide full-time care for a child who is not receiving necessary public support.

 Clinical guidance and the Ontario Human Rights Commission (OHRC) have raised concerns that multi-year delays cause measurable harm during the 0–6 developmental window when evidence-based interventions have the largest impact on long-term outcomes.